 - A lot of other makes rusted away in the same period – 1972 to 1983

-- This broad brush approach to a great Italian car designer and maker, conveniently ignores the company history.
-Lancia were in fact, one of the most innovative and ‘advanced thinking’ companies in the business and they produced some of the most competent cars on the planet
+- This broad brush approach to a great Italian car designer and maker conveniently ignores the company history.
+Lancia was, in fact, one of the most innovative and ‘advanced thinking’ companies in the business and produced some of the most competent cars on the planet

 - Despite wild stories, no subframe actually fell out of a Beta!
 Owners with early rust prone cars were offered a ‘buy-back’ by Fiat – even when six years old and on its second or third owner!

 Born in 1881 in a village near the Monte-Rosa massif, he began his career as a book keeper with car manufacturer, Ceirano .
-Whilst still in Turin, he became a test driver for Fiat and later became for a time, one of the world’s greatest drivers.
-With a friend – Claudio Fogolin – he established Lancia in 1906 and in 1919 he patented the monocoque construction body with his 1922 Lambda.
+Whilst still in Turin, he became a test driver for Fiat and later became, for a time, one of the world’s greatest drivers.
+With a friend – Claudio Fogolin – he established Lancia in 1906 and, in 1919, he patented the monocoque construction body which was used for the 1922 Lambda.
 This car was extraordinary for many other initiatives, but we’ll discuss those a little later.

 In 1937, Lancia died of a heart attack at just 56.
-His son Gianni and his wife Adele succeeded him and after the war, Lancia introduced the revolutionary Ardea and Aprillia.
-In 1950, the Aurelia was released.
-Mostly designed by Vittorio Jano who was previously with Alfa Romeo and responsible for, among other models, the glorious 6C.
+His son Gianni and his wife Adele succeeded him and, after the World War Two, Lancia introduced the revolutionary Ardea and Aprillia.
+In 1950, the Aurelia was released – this was mostly designed by Vittorio Jano, who was previously with Alfa Romeo and responsible for, among other models, the glorious 6C.

 The Early Cars

-It is worth noting that we are talking about a 1920’s car that was quite capable of 70mph when many 30’s and 40’s cars struggled to reach 60.
+It is worth noting that we are talking about a 1920s car that was quite capable of 70mph when many 1930s and 1940s cars struggled to reach 60mph.
 There were in total nine series of the Lambda.

 The Ardea: (1939-1953)

-As this piece is about Vincenzo I’ll resist the temptation to major on post war models, but no reference to Lancia would be complete without mentioning their huge rallying heritage and success throughout the 1970s and ’80s.
-In fact, they still hold more Manufacturer’s championships than any other make – despite not competing in the World Rally Championship since 1992!
+As this piece is about Vincenzo I’ll resist the temptation to major on post-War models, but no reference to Lancia would be complete without mentioning the marques huge rallying heritage and success throughout the 1970s and 1980s.
+In fact, they still hold more Manufacturers’ Championships than any other make – despite not competing in the World Rally Championship since 1992!

 Lancia models better known in later years include the Flaminia, Appia, Flavia, Fulvia and Beta, as well as the Stratos, Gamma and Delta.
 Lancia was independent until 1969 when Fiat bought it out.
-Subsequent models such as the Thema, used a shared platform with the Fiat Croma, Saab 9000 and Alfa Romeo 164.
+Subsequent models such as the Thema, used a shared platform with the Alfa Romeo 164, Fiat Croma and Saab 9000.
 The car we know as the Chrysler 300C was also a Lancia in many European countries.

-The Ypsilon (below), based on an upgraded Fiat 500 platform, was the second best-selling car in Italy in 2019 but is not sold outside of Italy – and is the only model in production.
+The Ypsilon (below), based on an upgraded Fiat 500 platform, was the second best-selling car in Italy in 2019, but is not sold outside of Italy – and is the only Lancia model which is still in production.